diiogofer/VetHotelManager/mike/proj/README.md

 - cant add animal with existing id
 - cant add species with existing name or/and id
 - habitat exists
+- add to species animal list
+- add to habitat animal list
 - hotel state = true at species addition and animal addition

+## 4.2.3
+#### TODO
+#### Checks
+- case insensitive
+- check animal and habitat exist
+- if oldHabitat == newHabitat do nothing
+- change animal habitat, remove animal from old habitat, add animal to new habitat
+- hotelChanged = true